devbret/online-opsec/README.md

 * **[Whonix](https://www.whonix.org/)** - "*...can anonymize everything you do online[.]*"

 ### Password Storage
+Password storage is accomplished with password manager software, which (referencing [WeLiveSecurity](https://www.welivesecurity.com/2020/06/26/what-is-password-manager-why-is-it-useful/)) is a type of, "*application specifically designed to store your login details in an encrypted vault and to generate complex passwords for you[.]*"

 * **[Bitwarden](https://bitwarden.com/)** - "*...easiest and safest way for individuals and businesses to store, share, and secure sensitive data on any device[.]*"
 * **[KeePassX](https://www.keepassx.org/)** - "*...an application for people with extremly high demands on secure personal data management.
 It has a light interface, is cross platform and published under the terms of the GNU General Public License.*" (Recommended)
 * **[KeePassXC](https://keepassxc.org/)** - "*Securely store passwords using industry standard encryption, quickly auto-type them into desktop applications, and use our browser extension to log into websites.*"